dalek-cryptography/bulletproofs/docs/notes.md

 \end{aligned}
 \\]

-Range Proofs from Inner Products
+Range Proofs from inner products
 ================================

 The goal of a *range proof* is for a prover to convince a verifier